J3-Tech/odc/README.md

 Installation
 ------------

-Assuming you are on debian/ubuntu and node and npm already installed.
+Assuming you are on debian/ubuntu and node and npm or yarn already installed.

 ``` bash